AstringentBeet/wp_custom_block_plugin/README.md

 ### 05/15/2024
 #### Understanding RichText
 The Rich Text package is designed to aid in the manipulation of plain text strings in order that they can represent complex formatting.
-It has a decent amount of components to further flesh out the
+[It has a decent amount of components to further](https://developer.wordpress.org/block-editor/reference-guides/richtext/) flesh out the content and features of the respective block.

 ### 05/16/2024
 I spent a small amount of time following the course, but after filling out more of the block registration function, I decided to take a pause on the material and really look into the official documentation